-The District can make no representation regarding the affect that the current COVID-19 outbreak may have on the assessed valuation of property within the District.
-See "SECURITY FOR THE BONDS - Disclosure Regarding COVID-19."
+The District can make no representation regarding the effect that the current COVID-19 outbreak may have on the assessed valuation of property within the District.
+See "SECURITY FOR THE BONDS - Disclosure Regarding COVID-19 Pandemic."

 Description of the Bonds.